A.T. Still University-School of Osteopathic Medicine in Arizona

 - Total enrollment affiliate institutions: 3,972

 Second-, third-, and fourth-year students are embedded at one of ATSU-SOMA’s 16 community health center partner campuses (CHCs) for early clinical experience and contextual learning.
-In a small group setting, students receive personalized didactic and clinical learning through Web-based curriculum, hands-on OMM training,clinician-led small-group tutorials, and third- and fourth-year clinical rotations in both in CHC’s and office-based and hospital-based settings.
+During the second year, students continue to integrate foundational and clinical sciences in small-group sessions and begin weekly clinical shadowing as well as complete a community-oriented primary care research project.

-Pre-matriculation modules: Prior to matriculation, all first-year students are given early access to Harvard’s online learning modules (HMX), which cover coursework in physiology, immunology, and genetics for self-paced and self-directed learning.
-These modules are used in a “flipped classroom” model during the first-year curriculum.
+Third- and fourth-year students complete clinical rotations in CHC’s, out-patient, and in-patient hospital-based settings.
+Prematriculation modules: Prior to matriculation, all first-year students have an opportunity to complete Harvard’s online learning modules (HMX), which cover ten weeks of coursework in physiology, immunology, and genetics for self-paced and self-directed learning.
+Additionally, modules are provided that describe active and effective methods for developing optimum learning skills.

 Dual Degree Programs